HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Soft Indexing

-Array elements can also be referenced using soft indexes.
+Array elements can also be referenced using soft indexing.
 In soft indexing sequences, `+` is used to increment the last referenced index by 1, while `=` is used to reference the same index that was last referenced.

 Example: The two code blocks are equivalent